kristjanbjarni/home-assistant-packages/README.md

 ## <a name="vegagerdin"></a>Vegagerðin (vegagerdin.yaml)
 ![vegagerdin](docs/vegagerdin.png)

 Weather information from vegagerdin.is.
-The weather card is named `weather.vegagerðin`.
+The weather card is named `weather.vegagerdin`.
 This card used [Gagnaveita Vegagerðarinnar] to retrieve weather information.
 This only includes current temperature and other measurements but no description or weather forecast.
 The data updates every 10 minutes.

 ### Customizing weather station to use for vegagerðin